fralcow/trueconf-test-assignment/improvements.md

 1. Change ErrInvalidRequest to ErrNotFound to return 404 error
 2. Change UpdateUserRequest fields to pointers to allow check for nil fields
 3. Move errors to a separate file
+4. Move database-related function to a separate file